gdalle/DifferentiationInterface.jl/DifferentiationInterface/docs/src/tutorial.md

 ## Switching backends

-Now the whole point of DifferentiationInterface.jl is that you can easily experiment with different AD solutions.
+The whole point of DifferentiationInterface.jl is that you can easily experiment with different AD solutions.
 Typically, for gradients, reverse mode AD might be a better fit.
 So let's try the state-of-the-art [Enzyme.jl](https://github.com/EnzymeAD/Enzyme.jl)!